-You're welcome to message me if you have any questions! over 7 years agoAnswered by Janet E. Dore via Travellr.com
+You're welcome to message me if you have any questions! almost 8 years agoAnswered by Janet E. Dore via Travellr.com

 NYC is a great city and very do-able on your own.
 I went as a last minute thing and was a little worried as it was the first time I had really travelled on my own but found it brilliant and very liberating.

 My advice would be to do sections/chunks and to give yourself more time to just explore.
 Each day I chose a thing or a block/area and thats where I went for the day...possibly!
 I love museums and these are available for those with limited mobility as most have lifts and easy access.
 I loved the MoMo and the Met but when I did these, I allowed myself the whole day - so got up, ambled along to the MoMo, did an hour or so, had a coffee, did another hour or so, perhaps another coffee, and then left when I had had enough and got a cab back to my hotel, or walked slowly back taking time to stop often and sit and people watch.